danchoi/fredit/README.md

 ## Some ranting (reading optional)

-Rails development is becoming more and more complicated and evolving faster and faster.
-So is HTML and JavaScript development.
-You do the math.
-It's becoming less and less sustainable to have Rails programmers as gatekeepers of the whole Rails application stack.
+It's becoming less and less sustainable to have Rails programmers as gatekeepers and bottlenecks through which all source code must pass.

 We need to figure out better ways to fold non-Rails programmers effectively into the Rails application development cycle.
 No, the answer